SergiiGlad/hello-world/README.md

 Make a change to a file in your repository, for example, readme.md, and push it to GitHub .
 If you configured things correctly, Jenkins pulls the code from your Git repository into a workspace, builds the container image, pushes the container image to ECR, creates a task and service definition, and starts your service.

 The AWS documentation says: "If you have updated the Docker image of your application, you can create a new task definition with that image and deploy it to your service, one task at a time."
 This is pretty much everything that is currently available in the documentation currently (13th April 2015).

+Without dynamic ports, only one instance of a service can be deployed per container as the port being used by the instance cannot be used by any other instance.
+When you update the service, it will try to restart all its instances and if more than one instances are being started on a single EC2 container, the startup will fail.

+Better to use docker containers with dynamic port mapping in ECS cluster.